-Little pots of homemade jam in tasty flavours like strawberry and vanilla; quaint finger sandwiches; lovely sweet treats including a delicious panna cotta; and delightful scones; all part of the Aqua Shard afternoon tea menu.
-From the dizzying heights of level 31, you can enjoy this wonderful British tradition.
-Enjoy the beautiful sights of London life whilst sipping a selection of teas including Darjeeling, Earl Grey and English breakfast.
-If you like the fancier side of life, try the Champagne afternoon tea.
-Tranquil and elegant surroundings will make Aqua Shard your favourite place for afternoon tea treat before rejoining the hustle and bustle of that there London.
+Little pots of homemade jam in tasty flavours like cherry and plum; quaint finger sandwiches; lovely sweet treats including a fairground candy floss; and delightful freshly baked golden raisin scones with Cornish clotted cream; all part of the Mary Poppins afternoon tea menu at Aqua Shard.
+From the dizzying heights 31 floors up The Shard, enjoy this wonderful British tradition, the beautiful views of London whilst sipping a selection of teas.
+If you like the fancier side of life, try it with a a glass of Veuve Clicquot champagne!
+Tranquil and elegant surroundings make Aqua Shard your favourite place for afternoon tea treat before rejoining the hustle and bustle of that there London.

 Fall down the rabbit hole and into wonderland with Mad Hatter's Afternoon Tea at Sanderson.
 A treat for the senses as well as the taste buds, Sanderson's award-winning afternoon tea is a delight for the imagination.
 Enjoy tempting savouries with a twist before moving on to red velvet ladybirds, the Queen of Hearts' edible army and so much more.
 You and your sweet tooth will not leave disappointed!
 And, for the ultimate indulgence, join Sanderson for their Tipsy Evening Tea and experience a flight of four cocktails and alcohol-infused cakes - who could say no to that?